in the media, in the world

 -

-Echoes of Nature: Hampshire County (Media Kit) is a collaborative project with Kim Hoff (nature essayist and poet) that merges music and poetry to inspire stewardship and inclusivity in six natural locations across Hampshire County.
+Echoes of Nature (Media Kit) is a collaborative project with Kim Hoff (nature essayist and poet) that merges music and poetry to inspire stewardship and inclusivity in six natural locations across Hampshire County.
+Read more here: Hampshire Gazette

 -

 Shadow, Sound, Spectacle (Media Kit), merges music and puppetry to create immersive, visual storytelling experiences.
 Jess is joined by collaborators: Amy J. West and Abby Hanna.
-Read more here: The Reminder
+Read more here: Mass Live

 Coming Up Next